beegee-tokyo/ganbarou_tools/README.md

 Ganbarou Tools
 ======================================================================================================
-*My tools and files used to build an AOSP based ROM*
+*My tools and files used to build a ROM based on Nameless sources*
 ------------------------------------------------------------------------------------------------------
 *Credits*
 ------------------------------------------------------------------------------------------------------
-_This ROM is build based on the [repositories](https://github.com/AOSP-S4-KK) of [broodplank](https://github.com/broodplank).
-All credits for the basics of this ROM goes to him_
+_This ROM is build based on the [repositories](https://github.com/NamelessRom).
+All credits for this ROM goes to the Nameless team and kasper_h_

-_This ROM uses ChainFire [SuperSU](http://forum.xda-developers.com/showthread.php?t=1538053).
-All credits for the su functionality goes to him_

 _This ROM uses rom-stats from [mcbyte-it](https://github.com/mcbyte-it).
 All credits for rom-stats goes to him._